 “But you don’t KNOW Him.”

 “No, I guess not,” I said greatly agitated.
-“It never occurred to me that one could know him as a personal friend.
+“It never occurred to me that one could know him in a personal way.
 Is that what you’re saying?”

 “Yes.
 I want to tell you that it is not by accident that you sit here today.
 The Lord Jesus Christ has arranged this.”